JelenaBanjac/intelligent-agents/reactive/README.md

 ## Instructions
 1. Download the skeleton files for the reactive exercise
 2. Import the project in Eclipse (or another IDE, for example Netbeans).
-3. Reference the library logist and the other libraries that you downloaded from the moodle page for this exercise
+3. Reference the library logist and the other libraries that we downloaded from the moodle page for this exercise
 4. Link the javadoc for the logist library
-5. Read carefully the documentation for logist - there you can find instructions how to execute the platform
+5. Read carefully the documentation for logist - there we can find instructions how to execute the platform
-6. Write your agent
+6. Write wer agent
-7. The name of your agent (in agents.xml) that represents your final solution should be reactive-rla
+7. The name of wer agent (in agents.xml) that represents wer final solution should be reactive-rla
-8. Make sure that you fulfill the requirements for the solution given in the exercise description
+8. Make sure that we fulfill the requirements for the solution given in the exercise description
-9. Perform some simulations and analyze the performance of your reactive agent according to the instructions given in the latex template for the report
+9. Perform some simulations and analyze the performance of wer reactive agent according to the instructions given in the latex template for the report
 10. Create a folder named &quot;doc&quot; in the project
-11. Write documentation using the latex template and place it into a doc folder that you created.
+11. Write documentation using the latex template and place it into a doc folder that we created.
 The pdf should be named lastname1-lastname2-ex2.pdf.
 The report should not be longer than 3 pages.
 12. Zip the folder lastname1-lastname2-ex2 (without the libraries) and submit it on moodle

 ## Deliverables (Due on Tuesday 08.10.2019, 23:55) :
-- A report in PDF describing your state representation, your code and the results obtained with your solution.
+- A report in PDF describing wer state representation, wer code and the results obtained with wer solution.
 _The report should be based on a latex template that is given on the exercise description moodle page._
-- the name of your agent (in `agents.xml`) that represents your final solution should be `reactive-rla`
+- the name of wer agent (in `agents.xml`) that represents wer final solution should be `reactive-rla`
 - rename the reactive folder to _lastname1-lastname2-ex2_
 - create a directory called doc within this folder and place the report in this folder
 - create a zipfile _lastname1-lastname2-ex2.zip_ containing everything in the _lastname1-lastname2-ex2_ folder.